 - 4 pounds of bone-on or boneless country style ribs I find the bone-on ribs to be more flavorful

-- 8 chile ancho stems and seeds removed
+- 6 large chile ancho pods stems and seeds removed

 - 3 cloves of garlic

 - Combine dried chile ancho pods in a pot with enough water to cover.
-Cover with lid and bring to a boil.
-Reduce to a simmer and cook for 8 minutes.
-Remove from heat and let sit for 15 minutes.
+At medium heat, bring up to a simmer.
+Cook for 8 minutes.
+Remove from heat and let sit for 10 minutes.

-- In a small bowl, combine chile ancho powder, garlic powder, 1 teaspoon cumin powder, black pepper and kosher salt to taste.
+- In a small bowl, combine chile ancho powder, garlic powder, cumin, black pepper and kosher salt to taste.
 Stir to combine.
 Use this rub to cover the ribs evenly, set aside.

-- Preheat oven to 375 degrees and when ready, transfer ribs to a deep baking dish, add 1 cup of water, cover with foil and bake for 1 1/2 hours.
+- Preheat oven to 350 degrees.
+Transfer ribs to a deep baking dish.
+Add 1 1/2 cups of water, cover tight with foil and bake for 1 1/2 hours.
 Check ribs after 1 hour for water level.

-- While the ribs are cooking, drain the dried chile ancho, transfer to a blender, add garlic cloves, 1 teaspoon of cumin, 1 teaspoon oregano, salt and pepper to taste.
-Add just enough water (about ¾ cup)to make a smooth paste.
+- While the ribs are cooking, drain the dried chile ancho and transfer to a blender.
+Add garlic, oregano, salt and pepper to taste.
+Add just enough water (about 1 cup)to make a smooth, thick sauce.
 Taste for salt.

-- Cover the ribs and roast for another 60-90 minutes or until they are easy to pull apart with a fork.
+- Cover the ribs and roast for another 40 minutes or until they are easy to pull apart with a fork.
 Uncover and continue roasting for 25 minutes.
-Transfer to a serving dish and ladle all the sauce over the top.
+Transfer to a serving.
+Brush tops of ribs with sauce from the bottom of pan.